mcote01/itwinjs-core/core/imodel-bridge/twoProcessConnector.md

   public async updateExistingData() {
     ... // update static stuff if need be

-    // COLLABORATE: Request data from my external reader program and calls me back on each item that it returns await this.fetchExternalData((data: string) => {
+    // COLLABORATE: Request data from Test2PReader.py and call me back on each item that it returns await this.fetchExternalData((data: string) => {
       //  `data` is the raw data for an item that was fetched by Test2PReader.py const obj = JSON.parse(data);